modelearth/localsite/info/data/README.md

-If you want to get the raw data in our flow by activity format
+If you want to get the raw data in our flow by activity format.
+You can subset the data by ‘Employment’ (for number of employees),  ‘Money’ for annual wages and ‘Other’ for number of establishments, or you can set flowclass to any combination of those three.

-	employ_bls_flowsbyactivity_2015 = flowsa.getFlowByActivity(flowclass=['Employment'], years=[2015], datasource="BLS_QCEW")
+	employ_bls_flowsbyactivity_2015 = flowsa.getFlowByActivity(flowclass=['Employment', ‘Money’, ‘Other’], years=[2018], datasource="BLS_QCEW")

 Returns a pandas dataframe that you can subset by NAICS sector in this case it will be the ActivityProducedBy.

 [See the format reference table](https://github.com/USEPA/flowsa/blob/master/format%20specs/FlowByActivity.md) - filter by Location using a county FIPS  as a 5 digit code, e.g. 13001 for Appling County.

+You can also create a df for multiple years.
+There is data for 2010 – 2018.
+Example:

+	bls_flowsbyactivity = flowsa.getFlowByActivity(flowclass=['Employment', ‘Money’, ‘Other’], years=[2015, 2016], datasource="BLS_QCEW")

 <br>

 #### For Comparison to prior year